auth0/docs/articles/best-practices/rules.md

 ### Don’t send the entire context object to external services

-For rules that send information to an external service, make sure you are not sending the entire [context object](/rules/references/context-object) as it may contain tokens or other sensitive data.
+For rules that send information to an external service, make sure you are not sending the entire [context object](/rules/references/context-object), since this object may contain tokens or other sensitive data.

-If you are sending the context object to an external service for debugging purposes, you should use the Auth0 Real-time Webtask Logs Extension for debugging Rules instead.
-For Rules that send information to an external service, you should only send a subset of attributes from the context object that is less sensitive.
+Instead of sending the context object to an external service to debug your rules, you should use the **Auth0 Real-Time Webtask Logs Extension** instead.
+For rules that send information to external services, you should only send a *subset* of the less sensitive attributes from the context object.

 ### Use HTTPS

-Always use HTTPS, not HTTP, when making calls to external services in your rules code.
+Always use HTTPS, not HTTP, connections when making calls to external services in your rules code.

 ### Don’t use conditional logic for MFA based on silent authentication, device fingerprint, or geolocation

-Don’t use rules that determine if multi-factor authentication should trigger based on silent authentication, a known device, or a known location.
-For example:
+Don’t use rules that trigger multi-factor authentication based on silent authentication, a known device, or a known location.

+The following code examples are ones we **do not recommend** you use (scroll past these examples for a more secure alternative).

 Silent authentication or “prompt === none”: